 What’s the comedown like?

-The day after you’ll probably feel tired and a bit foggy.
-You may have trouble remembering things, your body may feel stiff, your mouth dry, and your eyes itchy and red.
+The day after you might feel tired and a bit zoned out.
+You could have trouble remembering things, feel stiff, have dry mouth and red, itchy eyes.
+Find out more about coping with comedowns here.

 What’s a bad trip?

 Not everyone enjoys cannabis.
-Rather than chilling you out, it can make your heart race; you might panic, feel confused, start hallucinating, or just feel crap.
-These effects can last for a couple of days after you’ve taken it.
+Instead of taking you to your happy place, it can make your heart race; you might panic, start hallucinating, or just feel crap.
+These effects can even last for a couple of days after you’ve taken it.